Doug Herzog

 Doug Herzog (born July 16, 1959) is an American television executive.
-He was formerly the president of Viacom Music and Entertainment Group, he oversaw MTV, VH1, Logo, Comedy Central, Palladia, TVLand and Spike.
+He was formerly the president of Viacom Music and Entertainment Group, he oversaw MTV, VH1, Logo TV, Comedy Central, Palladia, TV Land and Spike.
 Herzog has been credited with evolving the MTV brand by steering the network away from music related programming.

+Herzog is on the board of jurors for the Peabody Awards.

 Career

 Herzog received his B.S. degree in Mass Communications from Emerson College in 1981.
-He started reggae show at the college radio station in 1978, and it ended up becoming the most popular show on the station, ultimately running every day for 35 years.
+He started a reggae show at the college radio station in 1978, and it ended up becoming the most popular show on the station, ultimately running every day for 35 years.

 He moved to Los Angeles to work at CNN when it was created in 1981, and became a segment producer at Entertainment Tonight in 1983.

 Herzog's Viacom career began in 1984 when he joined MTV.
 Herzog started as MTV News Director, creating the networks influential news department and eventually rising to President MTV Productions overseeing all the channel's original programming.
 Herzog developed and supervised many of the brands most enduring and groundbreaking franchises including The Real World, Unplugged and Road Rules, as well as the network's signature events The MTV Movie Awards and The MTV Video Music Awards.

 Herzog launched shows such as The Daily Show with Jon Stewart, The Colbert Report, South Park, The Real World, UFC, Key & Peele, Inside Amy Schumer, Hot in Cleveland, Workaholics, Tosh.0, and Younger.

 In 1993, he was named president of the MTV Productions unit.

 Herzog then moved to the position of President of Comedy Central in 1995.